jsmarier-courses/midterm-project-aidenmccue2/mpad2003_midterm_aiden_mccue.md

 ### 3.1.
 VIMO Analysis

 When looking over the dataset it appears to have strictly valid inputs.
 This can be expected when receiving data from a trusted source such as the City of Ottawa.
 There are no invalid points in the dataset.
-However there are many missing elements marked as /N. This can be seen in columns F, G, H, I and J. These elements as mentioned previously are missing because of privacy and service requests not being completed yet.
+However there are many missing elements marked as \N. This can be seen in columns F, G, H, I and J. These elements as mentioned previously are missing because of privacy and service requests not being completed yet.
-The dataset also features no outliers.
+The dataset features some outliers in column D. These pop up when the service request is about water and environment.
+In these scenarios the description of the request is left as \N.

 ![](missing-elements.png)<br>
-*Figure 1: Initial dataset upon importation.*
+*Figure 2: Missing elements in dataset*

 Support your claims by citing relevant sources.
 Please follow [APA guidelines for in-text citations](https://apastyle.apa.org/style-grammar-guidelines/citations).

 **For example:**